algorandfoundation/docs/docs/run-a-node/setup/install.md

 `./goal node status -d ~/node/datafastcatchup -w 1000`

-5) You will notice that the 5 Catchpoint status lines will disappear when completed, and then only a few more minutes are needed so sync from that point to the current block.
-Once you see the Sync Time of 0, the node is synced and if fully usable.
+5) Notice that the 5 Catchpoint status lines will disappear when completed, and then only a few more minutes are needed so sync from that point to the current block. **Once there is a Sync Time of 0, the node is synced and if fully usable. **

 ```
 Last committed block: 4431453